-Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on City property or City right-of-way by City staff.
+Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on

-Commissioner Keon: But what I'm asking you is, I understand your risk assessment and how you make the determination, but when you make a decision to remove a tree, I'm assuming it's because you view it as a risk at this time.
+Commissioner Keon: But what I'm asking you is, I understand your risk assessment and how you you view it as being a risk.
+Is that right?